finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 ## Stylesheet (CSS, SASS)

-In order to start using CSS in our project, the step is same with how we configure JavaScripts.
-First, we need to install loader then use it on our webpack configuration.
-For css, there are 2 packages that need to be installed, `style-loader` and `css-loader`.
-Let's install it then:
+In order to use **CSS** in our project, the step is the same with how we configure **JavaScripts**.
+First, we need a loader, then use the loader in our webpack configuration.
+There are 2 packages needed so we can use css in our project, `style-loader` and `css-loader`.

+Let's install it:

 ```bash
 # If you're using yarn